nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Use this command to mark tasks as undone.

-Upon entering the command, GULIO will show the list of tasks that are done in the module.
+Upon entering the command, GULIO will show the list of tasks in the module that are done.
 Then, specify the indices corresponding to the tasks you would like to mark as undone.

 **Format:**<br>
 `unmark`